This is the ultimate guide to the best Bitcoin loan platforms.

 If this exceeds 80%, BlockFi will automatically sell a portion of the collateral to keep the LTV at 70% or less.

-Based in Estonia, CoinLoan brings to the table a peer-to-peer lending platform that enables long-term holders to quickly receive a high-LTV loan, while providing those with excess fiat a healthy return when they provide collateral.
+Based in Estonia, CoinLoan built one of the first peer-to-peer crypto lending programs.
+CoinLoan’s offering enables long-term holders to quickly receive a high-LTV loan, while providing those with excess fiat a healthy return.

 - 60% LTV is on the higher side